 Cascade Brewery and Female Factory

 It was a beautiful day for our lap of city.
 We rugged up and settled into our seats up top.
 Rather than going into the city we parked in nearby Sandy Bay and hopped on the bus there.
 Between November and April buses return to each stop every hour.
-During winter the wait between buses is an hour and a half.
+During winter the wait between buses is an 90 minutes.

 The first thing we liked about this activity was that someone else was doing the driving.
 It was a nice change to not worry about navigating through a new city or looking out for brown tourist signs.

 From where we hopped on, the first two stops are the Cascade Brewery and the Female Factory.
 I make a mental note of the brewery, Australia’s oldest, to be a return location.
 The harshly named Female Factory was the prison for convict women and children.
 It’s a must visit if you are tracing the state’s convict past.